VisualComputing/showcase/content/_index.md

 {{< /hint >}}

 {{< hint info >}}
-Don´t forget to select the `gh-pages` branch as the one to serve your site from at the [pages section of your repo configuration page](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site), if it is no so by default.
+Don't forget to select the `gh-pages` branch as the one to serve your site from at the [pages section of your repo configuration page](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site), if it is no so by default.
 {{< /hint >}}

 {{< hint info >}}